stratum-mining/sv2-spec/06-Job-Declaration-Protocol.md

 #### Example A

-Example A illustrates JDS and JDC adding arbitrary 0 valued outputs in addition to the pool payout output.
+Example A illustrates JDS and JDC adding arbitrary zero-valued outputs in addition to the pool payout output.

 Outputs in `AllocateMiningJobToken.Success.coinbase_tx_outputs`:
 | Script      | Amount (sats)    | Description                                                       |